 Journey to develop process for the nitrification of Ammonia rich effluents for a Petro Chemicals Industry

-It was the second week of April 1977, a week after I had joined the Department for Pollution Control at Bayer AG, Germany , when my boss informed me that I should read something on nitrification process.
-The reason was that in the coming week we were called at a petrochemical site for their nitrogen removal problem.
-I quickly rush to my desk and spent whole week in searching for useful information about nitrification and it seemed to me that available technical literature offered quite a poor and weak information related to nitrification (folks that was 1977 and a lot was to be discovered for nitrification!!!).
-But I had been successful in joting down few useful and most important statement like:
+It was the second week of April 1977, a week after I had joined the Department for Pollution Control at Bayer AG, Germany when my boss informed me that I should read something on the nitrification process.
+The reason was that in the coming week, we were called to a petrochemical site for their nitrogen removal problem.
+I quickly rushed to my desk and spent a whole week searching for useful information about nitrification and it seemed to me that available technical literature offered quite poor and weak information related to nitrification (folks that was 1977 and a lot was to be discovered for nitrification!!!).
+But I had been successful in jotting down a few useful and most important statements like:

 - Nitrification occurs at low BOD loading rates and high sludge ages